numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 Extending the inner-loop signature is another central and necessary part of the NEP.

-**Passing in the "Context":**
+**Passing in the ``Context``:**

-Passing in the ``Context`` allows for potentially easier extending of the signature in the future and access to the dtype instances which the inner-loop operates on.
+Passing in the ``Context`` potentially allows for the future extension of the signature by adding new fields to the context struct.
+Further it provides direct access to the dtype instances which the inner-loop operates on.
-This is useful information for parametric dtypes.
-For example comparing two strings must know the length of both strings.
-And this information is stored on the dtype instances.
+This is necessary information for parametric dtypes since for example comparing two strings requires knowing the length of both strings.
+The ``Context`` can also hold potentially useful information such as the the original ``ufunc``, which can be helpful when reporting errors.

-In principle passing in Context is not necessary, as it could be set up as part of ``userdata`` in the ``get_loop`` function.
+In principle passing in Context is not necessary, as all information could be included in ``userdata`` and set up in the ``get_loop`` function.
-In this NEP we propose passing this struct to simplify creation of loops for parametric DTypes.
-Further, it may proof useful for passing information such as the ``PyInterpreterState`` (for threading) or the ``caller`` to allow printing a better error message including the name of the original ufunc called.
+In this NEP we propose passing the struct to simplify creation of loops for parametric DTypes.

 **Passing in user data:**

 The current casting implementation uses the existing ``NpyAuxData *`` to pass in additional data as defined by ``get_loop``.
-There may be good alternatives to the use of this structure, although it seems like a simple solution, which is already used in NumPy and public API.
+There are certainly alternatives to the use of this structure, but it provides a simple solution, which is already used in NumPy and public API.

-``NpyAyxData *`` is a light weight, allocated structure, since it already exists in NumPy and has a ``free`` slot, it seems a natural choice.
+``NpyAyxData *`` is a light weight, allocated structure and since it already exists in NumPy for this purpose, it seems a natural choice.
 To simplify some use-cases (see "Error Handling" below), we will pass a ``npy_intp *userdata = 0`` instead when ``userdata`` is not provided.

-*Note: Since ``get_loop`` is expected to be private initially, this may not be available publically, and thus may change with experience gained with this new structure.*
+*Note: Since ``get_loop`` is expected to be private initially we can gain experience with ``userdata`` before exposing it as public API.*

+**Return value:**

-The return value to indicate an error is an important, but currently missing, feature in NumPy.
+The return value to indicate an error is an important, but currently missing feature in NumPy.
 The error handling is further complicated by the way CPUs signal floating point errors.
 Both are discussed in the next section.